In case of Inclement Weather...

 - Listen to the announcements more than once.
 Occasionally, severe weather warrants that a decision to delay opening be changed to a decision to close.

 - Check your e-mail.
 Immediately following placement of calls to radio and television stations, an e-mail message will be sent to faculty and staff.

 - Call NRCC (674-3600).
 You will reach the automated attendant.
 Don't dial an extension; simply hold the line to hear the recorded information.

 - Check the college’s web site.
 In the event of a closing or delay, an effort will be made to post this information on the college’s web site (www.nr.edu).
 Students and NRCC personnel are encouraged to utilize this option, but please be aware that technical/logistical difficulties sometimes prevent this information from being posted in a timely manner.

 - The “NRCC Alert” system will also provide notifications regarding cancellations or delays.
 But please do not rely solely on receiving an alert through this system; also utilize several of the resources described above in any questionable weather situations just to be sure.
-To sign up for “NRCC Alert,” go to the college’s web site (nr.edu) and enter your contact information.
+To sign up for “NRCC Alert,” go to https://www.nr.edu/alert and register.

 Remember, we do not announce via radio and television that the college is open.
 Announcements will be made only if the college will be closed or operating on a delayed schedule.